tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 AND compares each bit of the operands and sets the result bit to 1 only when the matching bit of each operand is 1.

+AND is useful for reading a group of bits from a byte.
+For example, `AND #$0F` will clear the top nibble of .A, returning the bits from the lower nibble.

 Truth table for AND: